JoshuaHolme/homebridge-kumo/README.md

 # homebridge-kumo
-Homebridge Plugin for Kumo Cloud
+Homebridge Plugin for Kumo Cloud.
+This will be updated once the plugin is working